pi-lar/neuropil/doc/source/ngizerosearch.rst

 Our initial idea was simple: We can use the hash values of the DHT in neuropil as a kind of catchword index.
 For each single document we can distribute its metadata token to several places in the DHT.
-This can be done by first calculating the minhash signatures of each token and its corresponding document / object.
+This can be done by first calculating the minhash signature of each token or its corresponding document / object.
 This signature is then distributed and, using the LSH schemes, it is possible to compare two documents and find matches of contained data objects, without actually knowing anything about the real data content.

-However, there is one fundamental difference in our approach: In addition to its own search contents, each participant will contribute a bit of search capacity for others as well. index content for other peers.
-There lies no danger in this: the only "content" that is stored are the intent token, the public part of the search content.
+There is one fundamental difference in our approach: In addition to his own search contents, each participant will contribute a bit of search capacity for others as well.
+There is no danger in this: the only "content" that is stored is a digitally signed intent token, the public part of the search content.
 The full article / dataset still stays behind the usual access limitations that neuropil gives you.
-This is the only way how search can be maintained at no costs, but carried by many participants.
+This is the only way how search can be maintained at no costs, because each participant will contribute a part of his resource to the overall index.

 Improvements for neuropil